Playbook

 Step 3: Configure Discord verification channels

-Next, you’ll create a new text channel to be used for verifying new members — we recommend naming it #start-here.
+Next, you’ll create a new text channel to be used for verifying new users — we recommend naming it #start-here.
 You can also use an existing channel if you have one you’d prefer to use.

 1. Click the + icon next to Text Channels to create a new channel.